xidddekate/detect-and-solve-maths-using-CNN/README.md

 <a href="https://crackmykwery.herokuapp.com">Click to see Live Website</a>
 <h3>NOTE : The website GUI is not designed for viewing in Android.
 Also, website may load slowly as the infra used behind doesn't provide high performance</h3>

+Additional Features:

+Signup/Login : Users can Signup or login into the webApp Practice Section : Users can do practice with maths and learn...

 # Here's Proof of concept
 <br><br>
 Simply draw or upload image containing mathematical expression